ibm-cloud-docs/billing-usage/ts-cc-error-messages.md

 `Could not place order.
 Problem authorizing the credit card.`

 Your credit card issuer has declined the transaction.
 {: tsCauses}

 Contact your credit card issuer for more information.
 {: tsResolve}

-## Why is {{site.data.keyword.cloud_notm}} uable to process my order request?
+## Why is {{site.data.keyword.cloud_notm}} unable to process my order request?
 {: #ts-cc-enablement-issue}
 {: troubleshoot}